marekborowiec/AMAS/README.md

 ```
 Alignments to be concatenated need not have the identical sets of taxa before concatenation: the concatenated will be populated with missing data where a given locus is missing a taxon.

-Note that interleaved formats take `AMAS` about 10x longer than sequential to write, which may be a factor if you are concatenating to a large (>50MB) alignment on a laptop/desktop computer.
+Note that it takes `AMAS` about 10x longer to write an interleaved file than a sequential one, which may be a factor if you are concatenating to a large (>50MB) alignment on a laptop/desktop computer.

 ### Getting alignment statistics
 This is an example of how you can summarize two protein fasta alignments by running: